Unifon: Unifon for Native American languages

 In the 1970s and 1980s, a systematic attempt was made to adapt Unifon as a spelling system for several Native American languages.
 The chief driving force behind this effort was Tom Parsons of Humboldt State University, who developed spelling schemes for Hupa, Yurok, Tolowa, and Karok, which were then improved by native scholars.
 In spite of skepticism from linguists, years of work went into teaching the schemes, and numerous publications were written using them.
-In the end, however, once Parsons left the university, the impetus faded; other spelling schemes are currently used for all of the languages.
+In the end, however, once Parsons left the university, the impetus faded; other orthographies are now used for all of the languages, though people taught in Unifon may still write in it today.